II. Disciplinary Actions

 L. Student Organization Disciplinary Actions

 The actions of undergraduate and graduate/professional student organizations are expected to be consistent with the standards of conduct.
 If members of a student organization or students representing the group violate Marquette University’s Standards of Conduct, disciplinary action will be taken against the group as a whole, its officers or individual members.
+Knowledge of the incident among organizational leadership is not a pre-requisite for the group to be held accountable, and so it is strongly advised that organizational leadership regularly educate their membership on the expectations of the university and implement accountability systems to ensure policy violations are not taking place.
+The Office of Student Development is happy to advise and guide leaders through this process.
 The following actions may be imposed if a student group or organization is found responsible for violations of the conduct code:

 - The actions described above in Section II

 - Positive Actions